The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 The loss index chosen for this application is the normalized squared error with L2 regularization.

-The following chart shows how the training and selection errors decrease with the epochs during training.
+The following chart illustrates how the training and selection errors decrease over the course of training epochs.

 The final values are training error = 0.547 NSE (blue) and selection error = 0.550 NSE (orange).